QData/FastSK/README.md

 		 on modestly-sized training sets.
-However, existing gkm-SVM algorithms suffer from the slow kernel computation time, as they depend exponentially on the sub-sequence feature-length, number of mismatch positions, and the task{\textquoteright}s alphabet size.
+However, existing gkm-SVM algorithms suffer from the slow kernel computation time, as they depend exponentially on the sub-sequence feature-length, number of mismatch positions, and the task's alphabet size.
 		 In this work, we introduce a fast and scalable algorithm for calculating gapped k-mer string kernels.
 Our method, named FastSK, uses a simplified kernel formulation that decomposes the kernel